gainy-app/gainy/src/hasura/docs/trading/connecting_bank_account.md

 ```

 ### Exchange public_token and list accounts
 Same query as it is for connecting a portfolio account.
-For Trading purposes the purpose must be set to `managed_trading`.
-If purpose is `managed_trading`, then response will contain a list of accounts for the next step.
+For Trading purposes the purpose must be set to `trading`.
+If purpose is `trading`, then response will contain a list of accounts for the next step.
 ```graphql
 query LinkPlaidAccount(
     $profile_id: Int!